igvteam/igv-docs/igv-docs/docs/UserGuide/loading_data.md

 # Loading data

-Data can be loaded from local files, URLs, or an IGV data server.
+Data can be loaded from local files, URLs, or via the IGV hosted data menu.
 See [File Formats](../FileFormats/DataTracks.md) for information about the file formats IGV accepts for data tracks.

 To **load data from the local file system** or other file systems you have mounted: